SeanCampbell/droplet-analysis-v2/VIDEO_CONVERSION_GUIDE.md

 ## Troubleshooting

+### "413 Request Entity Too Large" Error
+- **Server configuration issue**: The server needs to be restarted with updated settings
+- **Solution**: Restart the development server using `./restart-dev-server.sh`
+- **Alternative**: The app will automatically fall back to client-side conversion
+- **For production**: Ensure nginx and Flask are configured for 5GB uploads

 ### "File too large" Error
-- Reduce file size to under 100MB
+- Reduce file size to under 5GB
 - Convert to MP4 manually before uploading
 - Trim video to relevant sections only